 There are not many gross motor activities as simple as paper ball soccer.

 Take a sheet of newspaper, lightly scrunch it up into a ball shape, and off you go.
 You can set up a simple goal with a pair of chairs or a couple of sweaters as goalposts.

 12. Musical Statues

-Crank up the music and enjoy some silliness.
-Encourage your little one to dance like crazy, waving their arms around and kicking their legs in the air.
+Crank up the music, and enjoy some silliness.
+Encourage your little one to dance like crazy, waving their arms around, and kicking their legs into the air.